haapjari/article-orchestration/README.md

 - Clone this Repository.
 - Install Prerequisites to the Environment.
 - Export your `GITHUB_TOKEN` as an environment variable.
 (This makes generating the dataset faster, due to the GitHub API Rate Limit.
-Export `SEARCH_API_HOST=http://127.0.0.1:8000` and `DATABASE_API_HOST=http://127.0.0.1:9000` as environment variables.
+    - Export `SEARCH_API_HOST=http://127.0.0.1:8000` and `DATABASE_API_HOST=http://127.0.0.1:9000` as environment variables.
 These can be set for example to the `~./bashrc` file, or just export them in the terminal session you're using.
 - Run the Start Script, to Clone and Build Services (Database API, Search API and Database): `./sct/start.sh`
 - If the Database API Logs Errors, and Shuts Down (Check Logs: `docker-compose logs -f`), just restart the service with `docker-compose -f docker-compose.yml up -d` in the project root.
 This happens, because `depends_on` is unreliable in this kind of situation.
-Even if the PostgreSQL database container has started, database within the container might've not started.
+Even if the PostgreSQL database container has started, database within the container might not be ready.
 DB API starts quickly, and might try to connect to the database container, even if the database within the database has not started yet.
 - Interface Entrypoint is now at `./interface`
-- Print the Help Command: `./services/analysis-interface/dist/main --help`
+- Print the Help Command: `./interface --help`

+### Examples

 ## Collection

-- NOTE: Collection will take multiple days: For example, dataset collection of 16400 records took 8 days.
+- NOTE: Collection will take multiple days, due to the GitHub API Rate Limits: For example, dataset collection of 16400 records took 8 days.
 - Execute Collect Procedure: `./interface --collect 2008-01-01 2024-04-29 Go 100 150000 desc`
   - First Go Project (with enough stars) is released at ~ Spring 2008.
 Most Stars within a single project is ~ 125000, so this query pretty much covers the whole Go Ecosystem available GitHub.